Healthy Eating for Preschoolers

 Prevent choking

 Encourage children to sit at a table for meals and snacks and not wander around carrying food.
-Search online for foods that are choking hazards at different ages.
+Check out the USDA Team Nutrition worksheet for foods that are choking hazards at different ages.

 Try new foods